shepherdingelectrons/OpenMST/README.md

 ## Dependencies

-**sqlite3** - OpenMST was tested in Python 3.2.2, and uses sqlite3 which comes with this version of Python.
-It might need to be installed if you're using a different version of Python
+~~**sqlite3** - OpenMST was tested in Python 3.2.2, and uses sqlite3 which comes with this version of Python.
+It might need to be installed if you're using a different version of Python~~ Python 3 comes with sqlite3 as standard

 **xlsxwriter** - Used for exporting extracted data to Excel, in table format and generating the capillary scan and MST trace charts.
 Only used if saving to XLSX.